hashintel/hash/packages/hash/api/datastore/README.md

 # Datastore

-This package stores the configuration for the HASH.dev datastore.
+This package stores the configuration for the HASH datastore.
 For now, it only contains a config for a local development Postgres running on Docker.

 ## Postgres Schema